|

 So if Flight1,

-or any company or developer says that the program does run on Vista,
+or any company or developer says that the program does run on Vista

-Vista and associated applications in your system.
+configure Vista or 7 and associated applications in your system.

 Microsoft